instamatic-dev/instamatic/docs/programs.md

 ```
 **Positional arguments:**
 `IMG`:
 Perform calibration using pre-collected images.
-They must be
+They must be formatted as such: DiffShift:pattern.tiff BeamShift:pattern.tiff, where `pattern` is a globbing pattern that finds the images corresponding to the key BeamShift or DiffShift.
+The first image must be the center image used as the reference position.
+The other images are cross-correlated to this image to calibrate the translations.
+If no arguments are given, run the live calibration routine.

 **Optional arguments:**
 `-h, --help`: